georgevio/IoT-Embedded/esp-idf/3-Level-Cloud/esp32-face-detect-websocket-client/readme.md

 1.	**Initialization**: `app_main` starts, initializes all services, and starts the WiFi connection.
 It creates the camera and face detection tasks in a loop.
 **2. iFi Connection:** The app_event_handler waits for a system event to informa that it has an IP address.
 After this, it sets the `WIFI_CONNECTED_BIT` in `s_app_event_group`.
-**3. WebSocket Connection**: If it is up, the main loop in app_main starts and calls `websocket_client_start()`.
+2. **WebSocket Connection**: If it is up, the main loop in app_main starts and calls `websocket_client_start()`.
 The client tries to connect, and on success, its event handler sets the `WEBSOCKET_CONNECTED_BIT`.
-**4. Frame Pipeline**:
+3. **Frame Pipeline**:
-- o	The camera task continuously captures frames and sends them into xQueueAIFrame.
+- The camera task continuously captures frames and sends them into xQueueAIFrame.
-- o	The face detection task gets frames from xQueueAIFrame.
+- The face detection task gets frames from xQueueAIFrame.
 If a face si found, it sends the frame into xQueueFaceFrame.

-**5. Sending Logic: **
+4. **Sending Logic: **
 - The face_sending_task pops a frame from xQueueFaceFrame.
 - It then waits the `s_app_event_group` for  WiFi and WebSocket bits to be set.
 So, it cannot try to send data before wifi and websocket are both ok, up and running.
 - After the connection is ok, it calls `websocket_send_frame()` and sends the (raw) image.

-**6. isconnection Handling**:
+5. **isconnection Handling**:
 If the WiFi connection drops, the `app_event_handler` clears the relevant bits in the event group and stops the WebSocket client.
 The face_sending_task then waits ns because its `xEventGroupWaitBits` call will fail.
 The main loop in `app_main` will wait for WiFi to reconnect and only then restart the process.
 ________________________________________
 **How to Build**
-To build the project, run the following commands from the project's root directory:
+To build the project, run the following commands within the project's root directory:

 ```
 Bash